I attended the Landmark Forum at their NYC headquarters on Friday, Nov 4-6, 2016.

 - Cathy is a Terminator.
 Strong, presenting for 13-hour days, 3 days in a row.

-I’m glad I did it.
+I’m glad I did the Landmark Forum.
 I enjoyed being in a class taught by a great facilitator.

 I did not have a major breakthrough like a bunch of people did, but I did get a greater appreciation for certain people in my life.

-Compared to Tony Robbins, a lot of the Forum was boring.
+Compared to Tony Robbins, a lot of my Landmark Forum review is that it was just plain boring.
 I found myself falling asleep or losing attention, wishing for one of the Tony Robbins trademark state-pump activities.
 I was late every day coming back from breaks and didn’t feel an urgency to attend every single minute.
 I skipped the last night, the Tuesday night finale, because I’ve been to that part before (years ago, from a friend who did Landmark).

 I would recommend attending the Landmark Forum if you like personal development, or if you’re struggling with an issue or circumstance from your past and you want a new lens to look at life through.
 If you’re aware going in that there is pressure to invite others in your life to join Landmark, you’ll be fine.
 I believe the pressure they imply is from a genuine belief in the benefits of the program, not from a pure financial motivation.

 Personal note: These are the most notes I’ve ever taken for something.
 I struggled to get this blog live, wanting to edit it more or type a better conclusion or introduction.
 But here it is.
-Thank you for reading.
+Thank you for reading to the end!

 BONUS: ADVANCED COURSE HANDOUT